 - The benefits of employee relationship management software

-The manager and employee relationship is critical to organizations of every size.
+The employee-manager relationship is critical to organizations of every size.
 Positive relationships encourage productivity and collaboration between employees, and the organization can function at optimal capacity.
-Mutual respect in the manager and employee relationship makes employees more effective in work performance, goal achievement, and career development.
+Mutual respect and empathy in the manager and employee relationship make employees more effective in work performance, goal achievement, and career development.

 But poor manager-employee relationships can develop if the employee doesn’t receive any feedback about their work.
 They have no idea where they stand, whether they're doing a good job, or if their work is having an impact – especially in the public sector.
 In these situations, annual 360-degree performance reviews aren't enough.
 The infrequency of feedback lowers morale, hurts the company culture, and creates a poor employee experience that leads to high turnover.